Abolition Row: Overview

-The one-square-mile neighborhood was the home to white and black abolitionists, including former slaves.
+The one-square-mile neighborhood was the home to white and black abolitionists, including formerly enslaved people.
 Located on Seventh Street, abolitionists Nathan and Mary Johnson lived among their business partners and other anti-slavery advocates.
-Former slaves, Lewis Temple and Frederick Douglass lived in Abolition Row.
-Although slavery was abolished in 1783, there were laws (like the Fugitive Slave Act of 1850) that allowed slaveholders to capture fugitive slaves and return them to slavery.
-New Bedford, however, had a network of abolitionists that no former slaves would be reclaimed.
+Formerly enslaved people, Lewis Temple and Frederick Douglass, lived in Abolition Row.
+Although Massachusetts abolished slavery in 1783, federal laws like the Fugitive Slave Act of 1850 allowed enslavers to capture and re-enslave those that escaped bondage.
+New Bedford, however, had a network of abolitionists who worked to prevent peoples' re-enslavement.
 The neighborhood's houses are of Federal, Greek Revival, Gothic Revival and early Italian architecture.

 Abolition Row Park

 Abolition Row Park, developed by the New Bedford Historical Society, is located at Seventh and Spring Streets, near downtown New Bedford.
 It is in the Seaport Cultural District, where the Friends Meeting House (1820) and Nathan and Polly Johnson properties (1810) are located.
 The Johnson House was an Underground Railroad station and the first residence of Frederick Douglass and Anna Murray-Douglass.
-Both buildings are on the National Register of Historic Places and are important for their importance during the days of the Underground Railroad and the Anti-slavery movement in New Bedford.
+Both buildings are on the National Register of Historic Places.
+They were influential during the days of the Underground Railroad and the anti-slavery movement in New Bedford.

 By late 2018, an archaeological dig was conducted at the site of the Abolition Row Park by the Plymouth Archaeological Rediscovery Project.